lucaferretti/DTPcourse2018/README.md

 > samtools tview ViralReads.sorted.bam KR108954_1.fasta

 where each "." corresponds to a base that is identical to the reference.
+Press q or CTRL-c to exit.

 Note how noisy the data are!